ultimax24/American_Embedded_KiCad_Template/README.md

 This script will:
 1. Execute the KiCad CLI to run the jobs defined in `Build.kicad_jobset`.
 2. Place all generated files into the `build/` directory.
-3. Convert the raw component placement file into a more user-friendly CSV format (`build/positions.csv`).
+3. Convert the raw component placement file into supported format

 The `Build.kicad_jobset` is configured to output:
 - ERC and DRC reports